lhotse-speech/lhotse/docs/features.rst

 .. code-block:: python

+    from lhotse import RecordingSet, Fbank, LilcomFilesWriter

     # Read a RecordingSet from disk
     recording_set = RecordingSet.from_yaml('audio.yml')
     # Create a log Mel energy filter bank feature extractor with default settings
     feature_extractor = Fbank()
     # Create a feature set builder that uses this extractor and stores the results in a directory called 'features'
+    with LilcomFilesWriter('features') as storage:
-    builder = FeatureSetBuilder(feature_extractor=feature_extractor, output_dir='features/')
+        builder = FeatureSetBuilder(feature_extractor=feature_extractor, storage=storage)
         # Extract the features using 8 parallel processes, compress, and store them on in 'features/storage/' directory.
         # Then, return the feature manifest object, which is also compressed and
-    # stored in 'features/feature_manifest.yml.gz'
+        # stored in 'features/feature_manifest.json.gz'
         feature_set = builder.process_and_store_recordings(
             recordings=recording_set,
-        compressed=True,
             num_jobs=8
         )

 CLI usage
 *********